 - Another established field or a customized field.
 For this field students have three options:

 Fields of study are defined by a coherent body of knowledge: concepts and theories, research, and professional literature.
 A field is more than just a cluster of courses.
 However, coursework does contribute to identifying theoretical and substantive bases of a field.
 Further, fields are not mutually exclusive.
 In fact, they tend to overlap, even though each field represents a distinctive set of intellectual concerns expressed in theories, topics, approaches and research emphases.

-- Both comprehensive exams must be taken in the spring of the 2nd year of study.
+- Both comprehensive exams must be taken in the 2nd year of study.

 - The comprehensive exams may not be waived.

 - Students who do not pass on their first try must retake the failed exam before the beginning of the third year of study.